- The Concept of Significant Harm

 - Criminal prosecutions can still take place despite the fact that the allegations are historical in nature and may have taken place many years ago.

 If it comes to light that the historical abuse is part of a wider setting of institutional or organised abuse, the case will be dealt with according to the Organised and Complex Abuse Procedure.

 13. Adult Services Responsibilities in Relation to Children

-Adult services and professionals working with adults need to be competent in identifying the service users' client or patient's role as a parent.
+Adult services and professionals working with adults need to be confident in assessing the service users' /patient's role as a parent.
 They need to be able to consider the impact of the adult's condition and/or behaviour on:

 - A child's welfare and development;

 Where a professional working with adults has concerns about the parent's capacity to care for the child and considers that the child is likely to be harmed or is being harmed, they should immediately refer the child to the Police or Children's Social Care, in accordance with their agency's child protection procedures.

 Requests for information about a child, which are often made to health professionals such as GPs or specialist services for mental health or substance misuse, Children's Social Care should be directed to the correct professional and not dealt with by administrative staff or intermediaries.

 Adult Services, whether commissioning and provider organisations, employ safeguarding children professionals to take the lead on safeguarding children matters.
 The roles and responsibilities of designated and named safeguarding children professionals should be clear and accessible to all staff and made known to partner agencies to assist in the process of sharing information.

 Many referrals to Children's Social Care are made by schools.